Cerebral 3 ventricle colloid cyst

 Cerebral 3 ventricle colloid cyst tumors occur in 10-15% of such sites - a.
 3 ventricle colloid cyst of the brain is more commonly found in adults.
 Until the dispute is the question that it could be classified as a cyst of the brain tumors.

-3 ventricle colloid cyst is a benign brain mass like a gelatin containing thin walls.
+3 ventricle colloid cyst is a benign brain mass like gelatin containing thin walls.
 3 ventricle colloid cyst localized in the brain side of the front part of its roof, and its projection in the intraventricular foramina of Monro.

-Brain colloid cyst wall epithelium (like a cube or a column) generating mucosa (like a gelatin) content, which accumulates within the cyst capsule.
+Brain colloid cyst wall epithelium (like a cube or a column) generating mucosa (like gelatin) content, which accumulates within the cyst capsule.
 In children, the brain cyst may contain hemorrhages.

 Cerebral 3 ventricle colloid cyst symptoms

 Brain cysts are asymptomatic and rarely can cause headaches.
 Cyst symptoms occur most frequently in cases of complaints of headaches.
 Brain cyst symptoms are most commonly found in adults in the form of headache, internal pressure in the skull and acute occlusive hydrocephalus in a pair of lateral ventricles.

 Other neurological symptoms of cerebral cyst include the patient's mental status changes, nausea, vomiting, dizziness, epileptic seizures, and sudden weakness in the legs.
 The End Abuse (weakness in the legs) may rarely be associated with other tumors of the brain and may also be corticospinal tract (leading to his feet fibers) stretching results during the hydrocephalus volume increase.